konradsic/dj-cloudy/README.md

 *1.* also available via the discord server

 ## 📝 Version related info
-The bot is currently in a pre-beginning alpha stage.
-More than 90% of features doesn't really work Planned stable relase date: `December 2022`
+The bot is currently in version `0.2.1`

+Planned stable relase date: `December 2022`
+---
 More version info can be found in `CHANGELOG.md`

 ## 💻 Github related info